 The Hébergeurs de Données de Santé (HDS) is a French law that regulates hosting of the personal health data.

 SurveyLab provides general research software and other services.

 We have implemented administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of the SurveyLab system.

 The following procedures and features required by HIPAA are activated by default on your account (Professional and Enterprise plans) :

 NOTE.
 The Health Insurance Portability and Accountability Act of 1996 (HIPAA or the Kennedy–Kassebaum Act) was signed by President Bill Clinton in 1996.
 It was created primarily to modernize the flow of healthcare information, stipulate how Personally Identifiable Information maintained by the healthcare and healthcare insurance industries should be protected from fraud and theft, and address limitations on healthcare insurance coverage.

-HIPAA and HDS compliant features are available on Professional and Enterprise plans.
+HIPAA and HDS compliant features are available in the Professional and Enterprise plans.